roooodcastro/live_speed/README.md

 There is **zero** automated testing being done on this project, and that is on purpose.
 I've noticed that writing tests would always slow me down on a personal project and eventually make me completely lose interest in it.
-I still do tests and TDD on professional projects, but this is for fun, so I do whatever I want basically.

 You can access the game on: http://livespeed.rooood.com